gerardpc/python-course/docs/programming/python/io_exceptions.md

 Traceback (most recent call last):
   File “C:\Users\ADMIN\PycharmProject\pythonProject\main.py”, line 2, in <module>
  with open(filename) as f_obj:
-FileNotFoundError: [Errno 2] No such file or directory: ‘john.txt’
+FileNotFoundError: [Errno 2] No such file or directory: ‘some_nonexistent_file.txt’
 ```

 This is the `FileNotFoundError` exception.
 In this example, the `open()` function creates the error.